roblanf/sarscov2phylo/tree_estimation.md

 Both raxml-ng and IQ-TREE struggled to estimated a tree because their starting trees took too long to estimate.
 We can potentially circumvent that by using the fasttree topology as a starting tree and asking if we can improve the topology.

-raxml wasn't able to use the fasttree start tree, and I couldn't figure out why (some Assertion failed, but the error was not very informative.)

 * results coming soon